CraftAcademyLabs/ca_course/extras/three-tier_architecture.md

 Using this architecture the software is divided into 3 different tiers: **Presentation**, **Logic** (also refereed to as "business logic", "data access tier", or "middle tier"), and **Data**.
 Each tier is developed and maintained as an independent tier.

 #### Presentation tier
 This is the topmost level of the application.
 The presentation layer provides the application's user interface (UI).
-Typically, this involves the use of Graphical User Interface for smart client interaction, and Web based technologies for browser-based interaction.
-The presentation tier displays information related to such services as browsing merchandise, purchasing, and shopping cart contents.
-It communicates with other tiers by outputting results to the browser/client tier and all other tiers in the network.
+This communicates with other tiers by outputting results to the browser/client tier and all other tiers in the network.

 #### Logic tier
 The Logic tier controls an application's functionality by performing detailed processing.
 Logic tier is where mission-critical business problems are solved.